Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Introduction

 \section{Introduction}

-Learning algorithms are used increasingly in real-world systems despite insufficient testing and poor understanding of likely failure modes.
-They are often vetted only by measuring their accuracy on stylized benchmarks of limited scope.
-Trustworthy decision making requires more extensive notions of reliability: assessing when, how often, and how badly predictions will fail.

-A major challenge in this regard is that contemporary automated systems are based on ever-evolving learning algorithms, are being deployed in novel architectural configurations, and make use of new kinds of data formats.
-Classical analysis strategies would require systems designers to proceed with challenging, case-by-case theoretical derivations.
-Absent such analysis, deployments often resort to rough rules of thumb.
-For example, state-of-the-art vision systems for object detection are currently being deployed without a statistically calibrated, instance-adaptive notion of the quality of a detection, segmentation, and predicted class.

-Retreating to easy-to-analyze models is not the solution; rather, we need statistical methods that endow the entire spectrum of models with performance and uncertainty guarantees.
-Importantly, the methods should not interfere with the engineering choices that drive performance gains, and must be able to handle complex inputs and outputs, such as video, 3D volumes, natural language data, and so on.
+Deep neural networks and other complex machine learning models are increasingly used in real-world systems.
+Their use is motivated by the fact that (a) they often give the best prediction accuracy and (b) they extend to prediction tasks with structured outputs, such as image segmentation, predicting 3D volumes, sentence completion, and so on.
+However, the standard statistical toolbox does not apply to these models, so users seeking assurances about the reliability of predictions, such as bounds on the false discovery rate across multiple decisions, are left without recourse.
+For example, the Facebook object detector we used to produce Figure~\ref{fig:teaser} is currently deployed without any rigorous notion of uncertainty.
+Knowing when and how badly a model is likely to fail is critical for safe deployment; we urgently need new statistical tools for this task.

-This paper introduces a framework called \emph{\textbf{Learn then Test}} (LTT) that bestows such finite-sample guarantees on any model, without assumptions on the inner workings of the model or the true distribution underlying the dataset.
-See Figure~\ref{fig:teaser} for a real example of an object detector annotated with representations of the statistical guarantees that we will develop herein.
+We develop a tool to endow complex prediction models with statistical guarantees.
+Our proposed \emph{\textbf{Learn then Test}} (LTT) framework and bestows finite-sample guarantees on any predictive model, without assumptions on the inner workings of the model or the true distribution underlying the dataset.
+Our approach is modular in this sense, allowing it to keep pace with the ever-evolving ecosystem of neural network architectures, fitting schemes, and data types.

-Our method is intuitive and simple: a model learns to make predictions which we modify with multiple hypothesis testing to rigorously select a set of parameter values to control any user-chosen statistical error rate.
-Put plainly, we learn a base model and then test which parameter values lead to risk control.
-As we will soon see, this intuition yields a rich theory integrating distribution-free predictive inference and multiple testing.